jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-08-12

+I did something cursed today, mixed Mayo and ketchup for chipdip.

+# 2022-08-11

+I solved a problem and half today.
+Pretty easy.

 # 2022-08-10

 Today I learned how to `finger` unix.
 I will probably have a banner on my diary page about how to finger my site.
 If you are reading this please lookup finger unix command.